josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🦤_Potential_Dodos/🍌_neocon_narcissitic_political_disorder.md

 # 🍌 Neocon Narcissitic Political Disorder
-**First created:** 2025-11-24 | **Last updated:** 2026-02-19
+**First created:** 2025-11-24 | **Last updated:** 2026-03-26
 *An unfortunately common phenomenon in the Cold War Baby class; the underlying cause of the Radioactive Jelly Baby Voter subtype.*

 ---

 ## 🛰️ Overview
-**Neocon Narcissitic Political Disorder (NNPD)** is a satirical diagnostic category capturing a specific personality-political fusion common among Cold Water Baby–era men raised on a diet of geopolitical exceptionalism, West Wing moralism, and inherited imperial hangover.
+Neocon Narcissitic Political Disorder (NNPD) is a not-at-all-satirical diagnostic category capturing a specific personality-political fusion common among Cold Water Baby–era men raised on a diet of geopolitical exceptionalism, West Wing moralism, and inherited imperial hangover.

 These men exhibit:
 - interpretive narcissism,